 \subsection{Diffusion Models}

-Diffusion models~\cite{ho2020denoising, song2020score, song2020denoising, rombach2022high} leverage an iterative denoising process to generate high-quality images that aligns with a given conditional input from random noise.
-In text-to-image generation, this conditional input is based on a textual description (a prompt) that guides the model in shaping the image to reflect the content and style specified by the text.
-To convert the text prompt into a suitable conditional format, it is first tokenized into discrete tokens, each representing a word or sub-word unit.
+Diffusion models~\cite{ho2020denoising, song2020score, song2020denoising, rombach2022high} leverage an iterative denoising process to generate high-quality images that align with a given conditioning input from random noise.
+In text-to-image generation, this conditioning input is based on a textual description (a prompt) that guides the model in shaping the image to reflect the content and style specified by the text.
+To convert the text prompt into a suitable conditioning format, it is first broken down into discrete tokens, each representing a word or sub-word unit.
 These tokens are then converted into a sequence of embedding vectors $v_i$ that encapsulate the meaning of each token within the model’s semantic space.
-Next, these embeddings pass through a transformer text encoder, such as CLIP \cite{radford2021learning}, outputting a single text-conditional vector $y$ that serves as the conditioning input.
-This text-conditioning vector $y$ is then incorporated at each denoising step, guiding the model in aligning the output image with the specific details outlined in the prompt.
+Next, these embeddings pass through a transformer text encoder, such as CLIP \cite{radford2021learning}, outputting a single text-conditioning vector $y$ that serves as the conditioning input.
+This vector $y$ is then incorporated at each denoising step, guiding the model to align the output image with the specific details outlined in the prompt.

 The image generation process, also known as the reverse diffusion process, comprises of $T$ discrete timesteps and starts with pure Gaussian noise $x_T$.
 At each decreasing timestep $t$, the denoising model, which often utilizes a U-Net structure with cross-attention layers, takes a noisy image $x_t$ and text conditioning $y$ as inputs and predicts the noise component $\epsilon_\theta(x_t, y, t)$, where $\theta$ denotes the denoising model's parameters.
-The predicted noise is then used to make a reverse diffusion step from $x_t$ to $x_{t-1}$, iteratively refining the noisy image closer to a coherent output $x_0$ that aligns with the text conditional $y$.
+The predicted noise is then used to make a reverse diffusion step from $x_t$ to $x_{t-1}$, iteratively refining the noisy image closer to a coherent output $x_0$ conditioned on $y$.

-In particular, denoising diffusion implicit models (DDIM) sampling \cite{song2020denoising} uses the predicted noise $\epsilon_\theta(x_t, y, t)$ and a noise schedule represented by an array of scalars $\{\alpha_t\}_{t=1}^T$ to first predict a clean image $\hat{x}_0$, then makes a small step in the direction of $\hat{x}_0$ to obtain $x_{t-1}$.
-The reverse diffusion process for DDIM sampling can be formalized as follows: